Planning-&-Building

 When You Don't Need a Permit

-You do not need a permit to:
+You do not need a permit for the following:

 • Replace fixtures, cabinets, and flooring